djjudas21/photodb-perl/docs/CONTRIBUTING.md

 After running the script, check which files have been added, removed or changed, and then commit the diffs with a meaningful commit message.

+### Contributing your work

+Pull requests are welcome.